-- Bill A3906 (introduced) - Bans the sale and utilization of gas-powered lawn equipment in NJ and also provides CBT (Corporation Business Tax) and tax credits for purchase of specified zero-emission lawn equipment. - Bill S437 (pre-filed for introduction) - Bans the sale and utilization of gas-powered leaf blowers in NJ. - Bill A1939 (pre-filed for introduction) - Directs the Board of Public Utilities (BPU) to create a rebate program for the purchasing of electric/battery-powered leaf blowers.
+- Bill A3906 (introduced) - Bans the sale and utilization of gas-powered lawn equipment in NJ and also provides CBT (Corporation Business Tax) and other tax credits for purchase of specified zero-emission lawn equipment. - Bill NJ S217 (In Senate Budget and Appropriations Committee) - Bans the sale and utilization of gas-powered leaf blowers in NJ. - Bill A4666 (In Assembly Environment, Natural Resource, and Solid Waste Committee) - Directs the Board of Public Utilities (BPU) to create a rebate program for the purchasing of electric/battery-powered leaf blowers.

-ORDINANCES
+LOCAL ORDINANCES

-- Township of Maplewood - Prohibits the utilization of gas-powered leaf blowers, except a turbo blower. - Township of Montclair - Restricts the use of leaf blowers powered by internal combustion engines to certain days and times. - Township of South Orange - Prohibits the use of gas-powered leaf blowers from May 1 - September 30 and leaf blowers are permitted on certain days and times. - Municipality of Princeton - Prohibits the use of gas-powered leaf blowers from May 16 to September 30 and from December 16 to March 14. - Restricts the use of leaf blowers, mowers, and other lawncare equipment to certain days and certain times.
+- Township of Maplewood - Prohibits the utilization of gas-powered leaf blowers, except a turbo blower.
+Year round. - Township of Montclair - Restricts the use of leaf blowers powered by internal combustion engines year round. - Township of South Orange - Prohibits the use of gas-powered leaf blowers from May 1 - September 30 and leaf blowers are permitted on certain days and times. - Municipality of Princeton - Prohibits the use of gas-powered leaf blowers from May 16 to September 30 and from December 16 to March 14. - Restricts the use of leaf blowers, mowers, and other lawncare equipment to certain days and certain times.
 Princeton requires landscaper registration to ensure that landscapers understand Princeton's regulations.